 Save Money on Currency Exchange

-One of the best budget travel tips for Mexico (or any international trip for that matter) to save your hard-earned cash is by exchanging money the right way.
-If everyone is just using their credit and debit cards willy-nilly, those foreign transaction fees will rack up in no time!
+One of the best budget travel tips for Mexico (or any international trip) to save hard-earned cash is exchanging money the right way.
+If everyone uses their credit and debit cards willy-nilly, those foreign transaction fees will rack up quickly!

-The most economically advantageous way of that is by bringing the pesos in cash.
-However, it is not safe to bring all the money you’ll need for the trip in cash.
+The most economically advantageous way is by bringing the pesos in cash.
+However, bringing all the money you’ll need for the trip in cash is not safe.
 The best way is to bring around 200 pesos per head in cash and use an international or Mexican prepaid card for the remaining expenses.

 It’s always best to bring at least one or two credit and debit cards with your party for emergencies.
 Keep them safe and use them only if all else fails.
 Just make sure you activate the card for international use in case you need it for an emergency!